-We are seeking community feedback on our new draft Local Environmental Plan (LEP) that provides the planning controls and framework that guides development in the MidCoast.
+We recently sought feedback from our community on the new draft Local Environment Plan (LEP) which provides the planning controls and framework that guides development in the MidCoast.

 We currently have three Local Environmental Plans, from the former Council areas, that have different approaches resulting in an inconsistent planning framework across the MidCoast.